masiddique/isce2-install/README.md

 - Graphics: NVIDIA GeForce RTX™ 3090

 ### Step 1
-Create a new conda environment, and install Python 3.9 in it.
+Open the shell on your machine.
+If you don't have conda installed on your machine, please do it first.
+Next, create a new conda environment, and install Python 3.9 in it.

 `conda create --name isce python=3.9`
 `conda activate isce`